CentaurusInfra/mizar/docs/dev/network-perf-test.md

 # How to test Mizar network performance
 This document records the considerations of Mizar network performance testing, and the tools used and steps of processes in metric collecting.

-Also, it has one sample collection of network metrics for the reference, which was the result of one of the basic performace testings.
+Also, it has one sample collection of network metrics for the reference, which was the result of one of the basic performance testings.

 ## Background